Eukanuba Pure (Dry)

 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

 The third ingredient is brewers rice.
-Brewers rice represents the small grain fragments left over after milling whole rice.
+Brewers rice is a cereal grain by-product consisting of the small fragments left over after milling whole rice.
+Aside from the caloric energy it contains, this item is of only modest nutritional value to a dog.

 The fourth ingredient is sorghum.
 Sorghum (milo) is a starchy cereal grain with a nutrient profile similar to corn.